 - No bake vegan brownies with almond butter frosting

-We hope you enjoy making these no bake cherry bounty bars and look forward to your feedback n the comments.
+We hope you enjoy making these raw vegan cherry bounty bars and look forward to your feedback n the comments.
 Your feedback, comments and questions help other readers find this recipe too.

-These No bake cherry coconut bounty bars are a homemade version of the classic chocolate bar (but with wholesome ingredients that you actually want to eat!) using only 8 ingredients.
+These healthy cherry bounty bars are a homemade version of the classic chocolate bar (but with wholesome ingredients that you actually want to eat!) using only 8 ingredients.

 1 Tbsp water